wren-lang/wren/doc/site/error-handling.markdown

 Most of the time, runtime errors indicate a bug in your code and the best solution is to fix the bug.
 However, sometimes it's useful to be able to handle them at, uh, runtime.

-For simplicity's sake, Wren does not have exception handling.
+To keep the language simpler, Wren does not have exception handling.
 Instead, it takes advantage of [fibers](fibers.html) for handling errors.
 When a runtime error occurs, the current fiber is aborted.
 Normally, Wren will also abort any fibers that invoked that one, all the way to the main fiber, and then exit the VM.

 However, you can run a fiber using the `try` method.
 If a runtime error occurs in the called fiber, the error is captured and the `try` method returns the error message as a string.